zeinabdarwish/lab-riscv-asm/README.md

-# Алгоритм суммы столбцов матрицы
+# Matrix Column Sum Algorithm
 ## Overview

 This project involves finding the column in a matrix with the maximum sum of elements.
 The algorithm is implemented in both RISC-V assembly language and C programming language.